 - If the mini split beeps, continue Flair Setup using that model

 - If it doesn't beep, rotate to the next model and repeat until a model is found

 For mini splits, it's recommended to place the Puck on the opposite wall, or on the adjacent wall within 15' of the receiver, having line of sight to the IR receiver.
 This will ensure that your IR Setup issue is not related to range, alignment, or a blocked transmitter.
 The IR blasters have a maximum range of about 15'.

 No Model Found

-After trying all these steps, if you still can't find a model that works, please email firstname.lastname@example.org.
-In your email, include :
+After trying all these steps, if you still can't find a model that works, please contact Support and include the following in your request:

 - The brand and model number of the remote control

-- Pictures of the front and back of the remote control
+- Attach pictures of the front and back of the remote control